 With that being said, what kind of effect does that have on c-level executives who thrive on having real-time, imperative data at their fingertips?
-What if the cloud-although efficient and productive in its disposition-builds a barrier between that c-level executive and the amount of control they have over this data?
-What tips the iceberg?
-What makes us rethink on premise erp?
+What if the cloud, although efficient and productive in its disposition, builds a barrier between that c-level executive and the amount of control they have over this data?
+What makes us rethink on-premise ERP?

 Intruders of Cloud ERP Systems

 If the idea of data “floating around in cyberspace” was enough to disturb you, then the recent fear of the devastating malware, crypto-locker program, is especially devastating for those that operate in a cloud environment.
 Crypto-locker is notorious not only for its ability to quickly encrypt a user’s data files, but also because of its propensity to gain access to additional files within your network, infecting cloud storage.

 Encryption and the possibility of losing data puts all of your business processes at risk.
 According to news sources, the crypto-locker required a “$500 dollar ransom for the decryption key.”
 Some victims claim that even after paying the ransom, their files were still not decrypted.
 More importantly, the fact that a malware program can obtain access to your enterprise accounting software via the cloud questions the safety and confidentiality of that data.

 On-Premise ERP: 1 Cloud ERP Systems: 0